OrianaVenture/VentureValheim/Progression/README.md

 * Update for game patch 0.216.9
 * Fixed skill drain edge cases for skill manager where skills could rarely drop below the skill floor
 * Bug fix for keys saving to incorrect character when switching between them in the same game session

-### 0.0.27

-* Bug fix for blocking taming not always working correctly, not comparing correct prefab name so getting false negatives
-* Small qol refactors (see github for full commit)

 See all patch notes on Github.